MrJanHorak/deplaying_Django_app_to_fly.io/README.md

 )
 ```

-django-environ (and also the other mentioned packages) can take environment variables from the .env file.
+django-environ can take environment variables from the .env file.
 Go ahead and create this file in your root directory and also don't forget to add it to your .gitignore in case you are using Git for version control (you should!).
 We don't want those variables to be public, this will be used for the local environment and be set separately in our production environment.

 Make sure you are taking the environment variables from your .env file: